Drake & Morice Town Primary Academies’ Curriculum

 The School has begun to implement a new and exciting curriculum working in partnership with Drake Primary School.
 We feel this will provided the children with a sense of purpose and place behind their learning and will offer many more opportunities for the children to apply knowledge and skills in a range of formats.

 Teaching the core skills is paramount to what we do.
 Reading is the bedrock of our curriculum.
 We introduced Everyone Reading in Class ,ERIC, last year and it having a positive impact on pupils reading skills.
-Children in Key Stage 1 are taught phonics and reading through the letters and sounds program supplemented with Oxford Reading Tree books.
-The children progress onto book banded system with reading books being organised in coloured bands
+Children in Key Stage 1 are taught phonics and reading through Read Write Inc program.
+Once this is complete children continue to read a range of books such as from Oxford Reading Tree until they are free readers where they choose a suitable text.

 All pupils will leave Drake and Morice Town Primary Academies with the skills and knowledge to know ‘who they are and where they are in the world’.
 They will have a sense of place and purpose to thrive in a multicultural, diverse society.

 All pupils have the right to fully access our curriculum and no group will be offered a reduced curriculum.